-In addition to schools, other community services and facilities will need to be provided in Sherwood West as the area grows.
-Existing community services and facilities may need to expand, such as the Sherwood library and Field House, Tualatin Valley Fire & Rescue, and Portland General Electric (PGE).
+Sherwood West will need other community services and facilities in addition to schools.
+Existing services may need to expand, such as those provided by the City of Sherwood, Tualatin Valley Fire & Rescue, and Portland General Electric (PGE).
 PGE anticipates that a new substation in Sherwood West will be needed north of Edy Road to serve this area.
-The City of Sherwood will continue working with our local service providers to ensure community services are being met through planned and orderly development.
+Other facilities that may need to improve and expand to serve growing community needs include the Sherwood Library and the Field House.
+The Land Use Map (Figure 13) indicates the general estimated land need for future civic uses (roughly 2-5 acres).
+The City of Sherwood will continue working with local service providers to ensure community services are being met through planned and orderly development.